 The time_limit attribute is a three-tuple in the form (HOURS, MINUTES, SECONDS).
-Time limits are implemented for both the Slurm and the local scheduler backends.
+Time limits are implemented for all the scheduler backends.

 The sanity condition for this test verifies that associated job has been canceled due to the time limit.